jlevere/cluster/roles/pi_pxe_server/README.md

 ### ProxyDHCP mode (coexist with an existing router DHCP)

 If your router already provides DHCP and cannot be disabled, set `pi_pxe_proxy_dhcp: true` to make `dnsmasq` run in ProxyDHCP mode.
-In this mode, your router assigns IP addresses and this role only advertises PXE boot options (next-server and boot filename).
+In this mode, your router assigns IP addresses and this role only advertises PXE boot options (next-server, boot filename, and iPXE chain).

 Variables: